DevCicadaQ/CursorVIPFeedback/LIMIT.md

 > [!IMPORTANT]
 > BEFORE USING THE APPLICATION, PLEASE READ THE INFORMATION

+> [!IMPORTANT]
+> ATTENTION!
+BEFORE USING THE APPLICATION, CAREFULLY READ THE CRITICALLY IMPORTANT INFORMATION.
+THIS PROJECT IS IN AN ACTIVE DEVELOPMENT STAGE AND MAY CONTAIN TECHNICAL FEATURES AND MINOR INACCURACIES.
+BY STARTING TO USE THE APPLICATION, YOU FULLY ACKNOWLEDGE AND ACCEPT PERSONAL RESPONSIBILITY FOR POSSIBLE TIME COSTS AND TECHNICAL INCONVENIENCES.
+NO CLAIMS AGAINST THE DEVELOPER ARE ACCEPTED, AS THE PROJECT IS EXCLUSIVELY AN EDUCATIONAL INITIATIVE IN THE STAGE OF ACTIVE AND EXPERIMENTAL DEVELOPMENT.

 **Hello!** First and foremost, I strongly recommend purchasing the official subscription to [Cursor IDE](https://www.cursor.com/pricing) before using my application.
 For students, there is a special [subscription program](https://www.cursor.com/students).

 **It's important to understand** that you **should not look for ways to bypass restrictions**, especially when it comes to a **high-quality product**.
 If you are in a **difficult financial situation** or live in a **country with a low income level**, you can use my application, but I ask you to approach this **responsibly**.
 The application is created for those who **really cannot afford a monthly subscription**.
 If you have the opportunity to purchase an official subscription - **please do so**.